DEEPESH-845/Periodic-Table/README.md

 -  **Interactive Hover Information:** Users can hover over elements to access detailed information, enhancing engagement and understanding.
+- **Inter-Changeable Structure:** The project is designed to visualize Periodic Table in more than 1 formats, To memorise it better.

 -  **Filtering Options:** The ability to filter elements by properties (e.g., metals, non-metals) allows for targeted learning and exploration.
 - **3D Visualization:** The use of Three.js provides a dynamic 3D representation of the periodic table, making learning more visually appealing.
-- **Responsive Design:** The project is designed to be accessible on various devices, ensuring that students and teachers can use it anywhere.

 ![Key Features ](public/2.png)

----

 ## Technical Architecture